-What are the benefits of springtime on our mental health?
+What are the mental health benefits of being outdoors?

-- Because the days are longer, we can soak up more sunlight and much-needed vitamin D. Our body also produces less melatonin and more serotonin which improves our mood and makes us feel more energised.
+- Being outside means we can soak up more sunlight and much-needed vitamin D, which plays a vital role in physical and mental health as it keeps our bones healthy, boosts our immune system, improves our mood and makes us feel more energised.

-- Warmer and brighter weather encourages us to spend more time outdoors and live a healthier lifestyle, which can reduce stress, anxiety, and depression.
+- Although warmer and brighter weather encourages us to spend more time outdoors and live a healthier lifestyle, going for walks in the winter and autumn months also has its benefits, and spending more time in nature can reduce stress, anxiety, and depression.

 If you want to bathe in nature and enjoy that feel good factor, there are lots of activities you can do outdoors to get those endorphins flowing.